Sonya Hussyn

-Sonya Hussyn Bukharee (Born 15 July 1996) is a Pakistani actress.
+Sonya Hussyn Bukharee is a Pakistani actress.
 She made her acting debut with a supporting role in the 2011 television series Dareecha.
 She then played leading roles in several series, including Marasim (2014) and Nikah (2015).
 Hussyn's career progressed with the acclaimed series Aisi Hai Tanhai (2017) and Tinkay Ka Sahara (2022), and the comedy drama film Tich Button (2022).
 The first of these earned her two Lux Style Award nominations.
-She was presented with Icon Award by then Prime Miniter Shehbaz Sharif in August 2023.
+She was presented with Icon Award by then Prime Minister Shehbaz Sharif in August 2023.

-Early life

-Hussyn was born in Karachi into a Sindhi family.
-Her father is a businessman in construction works and mother is a housewife.
-Her grandmother was chief manager at House Building Finance Company.
-She has two sisters and one brother.

 Career

 Hussyn has appeared in television series aired on ARY Digital and Hum TV.
 She is known for her work on the series Mere Hamrahi, Mein Hari Piya, Marasim, and Angeline Malik's Kitni Girhain Baaki Hain.
 Moreover, she is known for portraying supporting roles in Meri Behan Meri Dewrani, Nadamat, Dareecha, Umm-e-Kulsoom and Shehryar Shehzadi.
-She has appeared in period drama Aangan portraying the role of Salma telecast.
+She has appeared in period drama Aangan, portraying the role of Salma.
 She made her debut on the big screen with Jami's Moor in which she played the supporting character of Amber and later starred in the leading role in Azaadi.
 She has since starred in the films Tich Button (2022) and Sorry: A Love Story (2023).